Stop Blaming the Handoff — Your Delivery Model Is Broken

 DevOps optimizes for deployability and stability.

-All of those are reasonable goals.
+All of those goals are reasonable.

-Then we call the collisions handoff problems.
+Then we call the collision a handoff problem.

 The Design Failure

-Here is the real issue at the root of this phenomenon:
+Here is the root issue:

 Most hybrid delivery systems are phase-first, not flow-first.

-Architecture diagram: phase-first delivery model compared with flow-first delivery system design.
 Phase-first models optimize the parts.
 Flow-first models protect the system.

 They are designed around organizational boundaries:

-• business analysis
+- business analysis

-• development
+- development

-• testing
+- testing

-• release management
+- release management

-• deployment
+- deployment

-• production support
+- production support

 Each group has its own tools, meetings, metrics, and definitions of ready/done.